Quantum spin Hall effect protected by spin U(1) quasisymmetry

 where $\epsilon_{0}(\bm{k})=A-B(k_{x}^{2}+k_{y}^{2})$.
-For a negative $E$, this model describes the system in a nontrivial ESC phase with $C_{S}=2$.
+For a negative $E$, this model describes the system in a nontrivial ESC phase with $C_{S}=-2$.
 Notably, within the subspace formed by orbital doublet and electron spin, spin-mixing interaction is merely a perturbation compared to the dominant spin-preserving SOC effect.
-Here, the spin $U$(1) symmetry is present in the eigenspace of the unperturbed Hamiltonian $H_{0}$ in Eq.
-(2), and it eliminates the first-order perturbation effect of $H^{\prime}$, i.e., $\left\langle \uparrow \right | H^{\prime} \left |\downarrow \right\rangle=0$, thereby protecting the QSH effect.
-This is verified by our DFT-calculated results: (i) a relatively small edge gap of 3 meV induced by second-order spin-mixing perturbation; (ii) the predominance of the spin-preserved $S_{z}$ component in the edge states; (iii) a persistent SHC plateau within the bulk gap, with a value of 1.93, closely approximating the quantized value of 2, as shown in Figs. \ref{fig:3}(a) and (b).
+With respecting the time-reversal and space inversion symmetries in the bulk phase, the spin-mixing $H^{\prime}$ in Eq. (\ref{equation3}) does not lift the spin degeneracy but breaks the spin U(1) symmetry.
+However, the spin U(1) quasisymmetry embedded in the eigenspace of the unperturbed Hamiltonian $H_{0}$ in Eq. (\ref{equation3}) eliminates the first-order perturbation effect of $H^{\prime}$ [Eq. (\ref{equation2})], thereby protecting the QSH effect.
+This is verified by our density functional theory (DFT) calculated results \cite{SM}: (i) a relatively small edge gap of 3 meV induced by second-order spin-mixing perturbation; (ii) the predominance of the spin-preserved $S_{z}$ component in the edge states; (iii) a persistent SHC plateau within the bulk gap, with a value of $-$1.93, closely approximating the quantized value of $-$2, as shown in Figs. \ref{fig:3}(a) and (b).

-To further validate our theory, we apply a uniaxial tensile strain to break the spin $U(1)$ quasi-symmetry in RuBr$_{3}$.
-Specifically, the strain reduces the little group of the $\Gamma$ point from $D_{3d}$ to $C_{i}$, eliminating the orbital doublet and the spin $U(1)$ quasi-symmetry, see Fig. S2(c).
-As illustrated by the comparisons between Figs. \ref{fig:3}(a, b) and (c, d), the breakdown of spin $U(1)$ quasi-symmetry leads to a considerable decrease in SHC values from 1.93 to 1.62, accompanied by an increase in the edge gap and enhanced spin-mixing $S_{x,y}$ components in the edge states.
-Consequently, the essential role of spin $U(1)$ quasi-symmetry in protecting the near-quantized SHC is verified.
+To further validate our theory, we apply a uniaxial tensile strain to break the spin $U(1)$ quasisymmetry in RuBr$_{3}$.
+Specifically, the strain reduces the little group of the $\Gamma$ point from $D_{3d}$ to $C_{i}$, eliminating the orbital doublet and the spin $U(1)$ quasisymmetry.
+As illustrated by the comparisons between Figs. \ref{fig:3}(a)-\ref{fig:3}(d), the breakdown of spin $U(1)$ quasisymmetry leads to a considerable decrease in SHC values from $-$1.93 to $-$1.62, accompanied by an increase in the edge gap and enhanced spin-mixing $S_{x,y}$ components in the edge states.
+Consequently, the essential role of spin $U(1)$ quasisymmetry in protecting the near-quantized SHC is verified.
+In addition to those characteristics in edge spectra, complementary evidences concerning the $k$-resolved spin Berry curvature and spin gap of all occupied bulk bands are provided in Fig. S6 \cite{SM}.
+Specifically, with the top valence bands predominantly contributing the spin Berry curvature, which is concentrated around the $\Gamma$ point, the presence of spin U(1) quasisymmetry results in larger spin gaps at the $\Gamma$ point and throughout the Brillouin zone compared to the scenario without spin U(1) quasisymmetry, signifying the weakened spin-mixing interaction and its suppressed disruption to SHC.